wso2/docs-choreo-dev/en/docs/develop-components/develop-components-with-git.md

 2. Select the organization from the **Organization** list in the header.
 3. Remove any project selection from the **Project** list in the header.
 4. In the left navigation, click **Settings**.
 5. In the header, click the **Organization** list.
-This will open the organization level settings page.
+This will open the organization-level settings page.
 6. Click on the **Credentials** tab.
 7. Click **+Add Credentials** to configure the Git repository connection.
 8. Enter a **Credential name**, select the Git provider, and provide the **Personal Access Token** obtained from the Git provider.